 Schools must notify the local authority when a pupil's name is to be removed from the admission register at a non-standard transition point under any of the fifteen grounds set out in the regulations, as soon as the ground for removal is met and no later than the time at which the pupil's name is removed from the register.

-Where any agency in contact with children and families believes that a child is not on the roll of a school or receiving education otherwise, then this information should be passed to the EIPT with any details they have of the child in question.
-If they have concerns about the welfare of the child they should refer to Children's Services.
+Where any agency in contact with children and families believes that a child is not on the roll of a school or receiving education otherwise, then this information should be passed to the EIPT in the local authority with any details they have of the child in question.
+If they have concerns about the welfare of the child they should refer to Children's Social Care.

 4. Protection and Action to be Taken